Jason Industries: This $1 'Turnaround' Stock Is Being Bought By Insiders

 "We are beginning to see the results of our quality, delivery, portfolio optimization and cost reduction initiatives reflected in our financial performance and the rate of new business awards received in the quarter.
 We continue to aggressively pursue further operational improvement opportunities while driving growth via new customers, new markets, and new products."

-For the full year 2017, Jason reaffirms guidance of net sales in the range of $650 to $670 million and Adjusted EBITDA in the range of $64 to $67 million.
+For the full year 2017, Jason reaffirms guidance of net sales in the range of $650-670 million and Adjusted EBITDA in the range of $64-67 million.

 Jason Industries has taken a number of steps to reduce costs and streamline operations.
 Management was smart to wind down operations in Brazil and take other actions which are designed to reach a goal of $30 million in annual costs savings by 2018.
-Based on the fact this company has about 25.9 million shares outstanding, success in implementing $30 million in costs cuts is equivalent to about $1.10 per share, some or all of which, could directly flow to the bottom line by 2018.
+Based on the fact this company has about 25.9 million shares outstanding, success in implementing $30 million in costs cuts is equivalent to about $1.10 per share, some or all of which could directly flow to the bottom line by 2018.
 The company summarized these cost cutting/streamlining actions and the recent progress by stating:

 "Total Cost Reduction and Margin Expansion program savings were $4.6 million in the first quarter with a total of $14.6 million since the inception of the program.
 Actions taken and announced to-date are expected to achieve $22 million in annual run-rate cost savings of the $30 million target to be achieved by the end of 2018.
 Highlights from the program and other activities include: